First tips & ideas for fun water games with children

 Step-by-step instructions:

-1. For this simple water game you need a surface where the water shows up well.
-Suitable examples are a wooden surface, tiles or large stones.
-Maybe your balcony or patio floor is suitable.
+1. For this simple water game you need a surface where the water will be clearly visible.
+A wooden surface, tiles, or large stones are suitable, for example.
+Perhaps your balcony or terrace floor is a good option.

-2. Cut off a piece of about 20 centimeters of your string for each player.
+2. Cut from your cord a piece about 20 centimeters long for each player.

-3. Fill a bowl with water and wet your strings in it.
-They should be completely soaked with water.
+3. Fill a bowl with water and soak your cords in it.
+They should be fully saturated with water.

-4. Now start painting: Use the string to draw a motif of your choice.
-You may need to dip the string back into the water from time to time.
+4. Now start painting: Use the cord to paint a motif of your choice.
+You may need to dip the cord back into the water from time to time.

 5. The other players try to guess the water painting.
 Whoever guesses correctly first wins!
 Don't take too long — in sunshine your artworks dry quickly and disappear like magic.

-6. Our tip: You can also play this game easily at the outdoor pool.
-If your kids have long hair, it will quickly become brushes.
-The pool edge of the swimming pool is an excellent canvas.
+6. Our tip: You can also easily play this game at the outdoor pool.
+If your kids have long hair, it will quickly turn into brushes.
+The pool's edge is an excellent canvas.

 Sponge toss